-Children's Hospital Colorado is committed to excellence in caring for kids.
-Here is an overview of Quality & Patient Safety for our hospital and clinics across all of our locations throughout the region.
+Children's Colorado is committed to excellence in caring for kids.
+Here is an overview of quality and patient safety information and data for our hospitals and clinics across all of our locations throughout the region.
 We provide this list as a resource for patients, families and the healthcare community.

-Children's Hospital Colorado has been caring for kids for more than 100 years and is recognized as one of the nation’s most outstanding pediatric hospitals by U.S. News & World Report.
-We’re known for our full range of care for kids throughout Colorado and surrounding states, our breakthrough medical research and family education programs as well.
+Children's Colorado has been caring for kids for more than 100 years and is recognized as one of the nation’s most outstanding pediatric hospitals by U.S. News & World Report.
+We’re known for our full range of care for kids throughout Colorado and the surrounding states, our breakthrough medical research and family education programs.

 We have award-winning nurses

 We have also been named a Magnet status hospital since 2005.
 This distinction, awarded to only 6% of hospitals in the country, is the ultimate measure of nursing excellence and patient outcomes.
-Learn more about our awards and honors here.
+Learn more about our awards and honors.

 We use technology to bring doctors together

 Children's Colorado is one of the first free-standing children's hospitals in the nation to use a fully integrated electronic health record system.
 The system enables doctors and other caregivers to gain appropriate electronic access to patient records, whether they are at our hospital, their office or any another location.

 Children's Colorado uses evidence-based medicine to help our doctors and staff make decisions about safe, effective tests and treatments.
 This keeps us continually up-to-speed on what works by using science, research and technology.
 Evidence-based care, backed by scientific research, can also mean less time in the hospital — and less stress on you and your child.